-Sedum is a large genus of easy to grow succulents, commonly known as Stonecrops, that look great in the summer and fall garden.
-They are simple to propagate, and once in the ground, they spread on their own, gradually covering rocks walls and creeping over rock gardens—the plants self-propagate from seed and by producing new clones at the base of mature plants.
-There are three ways to effectively propagate Sedums: from seed, leaf cuttings, and stem cuttings.
+Sedum is a large genus of easy-to-grow succulents commonly known as Stonecrops that look great in the summer and fall garden.
+They are simple to propagate, and once in the ground, they spread on their own, gradually covering rock walls and creeping over rock gardens—the plants self-propagate from seeds and by producing new clones at the base of mature plants.
+There are three ways to effectively propagate Sedums: from seeds, leaf cuttings, and stem cuttings.

 One of the simplest ways to propagate Sedums is to take a cutting from the tip of a plant and simply stick it in the soil.
 Take a 6-inch (15 cm) tip cutting from a healthy plant and remove the lower leaves.
-Fill a nursery tray with damp sand and stick the bottom half of the Sedum tips in the soil.
+Fill a pot with damp sand and stick the bottom half of the Sedum tips in the soil.
 After about 2 to 3 weeks, a gentle tug will tell you if the cutting was successful.
 If it feels snug in the soil, the tip cutting is already putting out roots.

 Propagate Sedums by stem cutting is another quick way to create new plants.
 Dig around the base of an existing plant and sever a few new stems from each plant.
 You can replant the stem cuttings directly into the garden or into a seed tray containing damp sand.
 Take stem cuttings in spring when the plants are putting out new growth.

 You have the potential for hundreds of new Sedum plants using this method of propagation, as each leaf on your existing plant could potentially become a new plant.
 To propagate your Sedum using leaf cuttings, snip off only healthy leaves, then stick the stalk into potting soil.
 The leaves should be well rooted after about 2 to 3 weeks, with new plantlets forming at the base.